yousuf865/Crypto-Rootkit/README.md

-# Project Rootkit
+# Crypto Rootkit

 A 3-minute video demonstrating usage of the rootkit can be found [**here**](https://www.youtube.com/watch?v=UyfCoS1v6m0).
-A Linux kernel rootkit designed to hide a simulated crypto-jacking program.
+A Linux kernel rootkit designed to hide a simulated crypto-mining program.
 This project was created for **educational and research purposes only**.

 ---